Éamonn Ceannt: Background

 Ceannt was born in the little village of Ballymoe, overlooking the River Suck in County Galway.
 His parents were James Kent (4 July 1839 – 1895) and Joanne Galway.
 (They were married on 5 July 1870.)
 He was the sixth of seven children, the others being William, Michael, Richard, Nell, John and James.
-His father, James Kent was a Royal Irish Constabulary officer.
-Stationed in Ballymoe, in 1883 he was promoted and transferred to Ardee, County Louth.
-When his father retired from the force, the family moved to Dublin.
+His father, James Kent, was a Royal Irish Constabulary officer.
+Stationed in Ballymoe, in 1883 he was promoted and transferred to Drogheda, County Louth where he lived until Éamonn was eight years old.
+When his father retired from the force, when Eamonn was twelve, the family moved from Ardee to Dublin.
 They were a very religious Catholic family and it has been said that Ceannt's religious teaching as a child stayed with him for the rest of his life.

 Two events that evoked nationalism at the end of the 19th century were the 1798 commemoration and the Boer War in South Africa. Éamonn became interested in these events.
 He took part in the commemoration.

 Personal life

 In 1899, Ceannt joined the central branch of the Gaelic League.
 It was here where he first met many of the men who would play a major role in the rising, including Patrick Pearse and Eoin MacNeill.
 He became increasingly involved in Nationalist movements and had a strong interest in the Irish language.
-The main purposes of the league were to educate people on the Irish culture, revive the Irish language along with Irish music, dancing, poetry, literature and history.
-Ceannt was an extremely committed member to the league, he was an elected a member of the governing body and by 1905 he was teaching Irish language classes in branch offices of the league.

-In February 1900 Ceannt, along with Edward Martyn founded Cumann na bPíobairí (The Pipers Club).
+The main purposes of the league were to educate people on the Irish culture and revive the Irish language along with Irish music, dancing, poetry, literature and history.
+Ceannt was an extremely committed member of the league, he was an elected member of the governing body and by 1905 he was teaching Irish language classes in branch offices of the league.
+In February 1900 Ceannt, along with Edward Martyn, founded Cumann na bPíobairí (The Pipers Club).
 Ceannt's musical talents earned him a gold medal at the 1906 Oireachtas and in 1905 he even put on a performance for Pope Pius X. It is said that the main language in the Pipers Club was Irish and played a role in reviving Irish music.

-It was through the Gaelic League where Ceannt first met his wife, Frances Mary O’Brennan who was known as Áine.
+It was through the Gaelic League that Ceannt first met his wife, Frances Mary O’Brennan who was known as Áine.
 She came from a strongly nationalist family, both of her sisters Kathleen and Lily O'Brennan were also involved in the nationalist movement.
 She joined the League as she shared an interest in the Irish culture and heritage.
 They got married in June 1905.
-Their son, Ronan was born in June 1906.
+Their son, Ronan, was born in June 1906.

-In 1907 Ceannt joined the Dublin central branch of Sinn Féin and over the following years he became increasingly determined to see an Independent Ireland.
+In 1907 Ceannt joined the Dublin central branch of Sinn Féin, and over the following years he became increasingly determined to see an Independent Ireland.
 In 1912 he was sworn to the Irish Republican Brotherhood by Seán Mac Diarmada.
 This movement was pledged to achieve Irish independence and to do so by using physical force if necessary.